A safety campaign to promote harmony in mobility

 SCOOTERS & MOPEDS

-During the 2018-2019 academic year, motorized moped type vehicles will no longer be permitted to park at the bicycle racks.
-Parking spaces designed specifically for moped use will be available in convenient locations across campus starting in the 2018 Fall Semester.
+Motorized moped type vehicles may no longer park at the bicycle racks.
+Parking spaces designed specifically for moped use are available in convenient locations across campus.